NATIONAL SPAGHETTI DAY

-There are a variety of different pasta dishes based on spaghetti, and the sauce determines most of them.
-Some examples include spaghetti ala Carbonara, garlic and oil, tomato sauce, meat sauce, bolognese, Alfredo sauce, clam sauce or other sauces.
-We traditionally serve spaghetti dishes topped with grated hard cheeses such as Pecorino Romano, Parmesan and Grana Padano.
+There are various pasta dishes based on spaghetti, and the sauce determines most of them.
+Some examples include spaghetti ala Carbonara, garlic and oil, tomato sauce, meat sauce, bolognese, Alfredo sauce, clam sauce, or other sauces.
+In addition, we traditionally serve spaghetti dishes topped with grated hard cheeses such as Pecorino Romano, Parmesan, and Grana Padano.

 The word spaghetti is plural for the Italian word spaghetto, which is a diminutive of spago, meaning “thin string” or “twine.”

 There is a significant debate on the origin of spaghetti.
-However, we do know that pasta has been consumed for many, many years.
-There are records in the Jerusalem Talmud of itrium, a kind of boiled dough, commonly available in Palestine from the 3rd to 5th centuries AD.
+However, we do know that we’ve been consuming pasta for many, many years.
+There are records in the Jerusalem Talmud of itrium, a kind of boiled dough commonly available in Palestine from the 3rd to 5th centuries AD.
 A 9th-century Arab dictionary describes itriyyaas as string-like shapes made of semolina and dried before cooking.
-In an 1154 writing for the Norman King of Sicily, itriyya is mentioned being manufactured and exported from Norman Sicily.
+A 1154 writing for the Norman King of Sicily, mentions itriyya as being manufactured and exported from Norman Sicily.
 Dried pasta became popular in the 14th and 15th centuries due to its easy storage.
-People were able to store the dried pasta in ships when exploring the New World.
+People stored the dried pasta in ships when exploring the New World.
 A century later, pasta was present around the globe during the voyages of discovery.
 (Wikipedia)

 On Top of Spaghetti